kora-projects/kora-docs/mkdocs/docs/en/documentation/database-common.md

 The most frustrating part of writing SQL queries can be listing and keeping the columns and fields of an entity up to date.

-In order to solve this problem you can use special macros constructions within the SQL query within the `@Query` annotation.
+To solve this problem, use special macro constructions inside an `SQL` query in the `@Query` annotation.
-These constructions allow you to operate target [entity](#entity) and expand it into specific SQL constructions  and easily augment into SQL queries.
+These constructions operate on the target [entity](#entity), expand it into specific `SQL` constructions, and make it easier to extend `SQL` queries.
-Macros is an assistant when writing SQL queries, expands into constructions that the user could write with his own hands.
+A macro is a helper for writing `SQL` queries and expands into constructions that the user could write manually.

 The syntax of the macros looks as follows: `%{return#selects}`.